-We know the importance of company culture to job seekers, company culture is what sells your organization to prospective employees and what keeps your valued employees with the company.
+The current pandemic situation has driven home to us, just how connected everyone is, regardless of their location.
+We also know the importance of company culture to job seekers, company culture is what sells your organization to prospective employees and what keeps your valued employees with the company.
 When your organization is global, how do you ensure that each location represents the same company culture to your employees?
-Your sites do not exist in individual silos – each office needs to work together to ensure the overall success of the organization.
+How does this work when your teams are moving to a virtual situation in response to the current pandemic?
+Your sites, and employees, do not exist in individual silos – all pieces need to work together to ensure the overall success of the organization.

 1. Set Global Standards